Blog

 4. Communication skills

 This is a skill that is a must-have for every sector in an organization.
-And same goes for designers.
+The same goes for designers.
 They need to be able to effectively communicate their ideas and designs to clients, team members, and other stakeholders.

 5. Problem-solving skills